anywhichway/thunderclap/README.md

 `string async changePassword(string userName,string password,string oldPassword)` - Changes the password from
 `oldPassword` to `password` for the user with name `userName` and old password `oldPassword`.
 If `password` is not provided, a random 10 character password is generated and returned.
 If the currently authenticated user has the role `dbo` and is not the user for whom the password was being changed, `oldPassword` can be omitted.
+If a password reset process has been inititiated with `resetPassword`, then `oldPassword` should be the temporary password or mobile code.

 `User async createUser(string userName,string password,object extras={},reAuth)` - Creates a user.
 The password is
 stored on the server as an SHA-256 hash and salt. `createUser` can be called even if Thunderclap is started without